 Buildings moved off their foundations up, down, left and right.
-Buildings torn apart, compressed and strong I-beams were twisted into what more closely resembled red licorice candy vines.
+Buildings were torn apart, compressed and strong I-beams were twisted into what more closely resembled red licorice candy vines.

 The power of this Alaska quake was unimaginable.
 And even those of us Alaskans who experienced it, will never be able to forget the memories that haunt us to this day.

 A section of town in the photo above, where a destroyed parking lot and an abandoned car form a haunting picture.

 Unrecognizable destruction in the picture above.
 Clean up was a tough, emotional job.